keischneider/video-ai-gen/README.md

 python cli.py generate \
   --scene-id scene_01 \
   --prompt "A woman walks through a futuristic city at sunset" \
-  --dialogue "The city never sleeps, but sometimes I wish it would."
+  --dialogue "The city never sleeps, but sometimes I wish it would." \
+  --project-name my-film
 ```

 ### 4. Import to Final Cut Pro

 The final ProRes video will be saved to:
 ```
-project/scenes/scene_01/scene_01_final_prores.mov
+projects/my-film/scene_01/scene_01_final_prores.mov
 ```

 Import this file directly into Final Cut Pro!